openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 Each quick start will have a tile that users can click to open the quick start.
 ![catalog tile](../images/qs-tile.png)
 1. **Quick start name:** Each quick start should have a straightforward and succinct name.
 2. **Icon / image:** Quick starts should have an icon or other image to surface on the quick starts catalog page.
-If no icon is provided, a default quick starts icon will be shown for the quick start.
+If no icon is provided, a default quick starts icon will be used.
 3. **Description:** A one or two sentence description should be available to surface on the quick start tiles that appear on the quick starts catalog page.
 4. **Time estimate:** Quick starts should have a time estimate that will be shown on the quick start tile and in the heading of the side panel.
 Quick starts should typically be no longer than 20-30 minutes.
 5. **Badges:** Quick start tiles can have a number of badges.
 Each quick start should have the time estimate in a badge.
 If a quick start has been started or completed, show the relevant badge: In progress or Completed.